DATA-690-SPRING-2022/Sukesh_Data690/world_development_explorer/wdx_Analysis.md

 ![](Communications.png)

-In both the charts it is very clear that as the foriegn investements are increasing the GDP, it also indirectly paving a path to grow the bussiness which is jelping to increase the economy.
+In both the charts it is very clear that as the foriegn investements are increasing the GDP, it also indirectly paving a path to grow the bussiness which is helping to increase the economy.

+Let us the see, how the correation between the investments that are made into the country and the various factors that helps to increase the economy of the country.